 Some mobile phones are designed to have a small minimum separation from the body, typically 15 - 25mm depending on the phone.
 This is so the antenna inside the phone has some clearance to function more efficiently and provide better reception.
 This minimum separation often represents the spacing created by a phone holder or clothing.
 If a minimum separation is specified, the SAR test against the body will be conducted at that distance.

 On mobile phone safety the World Health Organization advise that, "A large number of studies have been performed over the last two decades to assess whether mobile phones pose a potential health risk.
 To date, no adverse health effects have been established as being caused by mobile phone use."

 These tips have been sourced from the health authority websites of the World Health Organization (WHO Fact Sheet No. 193), the US Food and Drug Administration (FDA), and the Australian Radiation Protection and Nuclear Safety Agency (ARPANSA Fact Sheet EME Series No. 11).

 Bluetooth is radio technology designed to connect electronic devices using wireless hardware such as hands free earpieces to mobile phones.
-Bluetooth operates over very short distances, typically a few metre, and is much less powerful, many times lower than mobile phones.
+Bluetooth operates over very short distances, typically a few metres, and is much less powerful, many times lower than mobile phones.
 Therefore using a Bluetooth hands-free and moving your mobile phone further away from your head and body still reduces the total amount of radio waves you're exposed to.